 The queries have a common structure derived from the current views.
 The new views will allow separating these on basic and advanced parameters and visualizing them geographically:

-Metric: Metric is the number which it is to be used for the accounting and it varies depending on the view.
+Metric: Metric is the visualised accounting value and it varies depending on the view.
 The basic list of metrics is as follows:

 Number of jobs: The number of jobs run, without regard for the CPU or time used.